robotcodedev/robotcode/docs/03_reference/cli.md

    The Execution Profile to use.
 Can be specified multiple times.
 If not specified, the default profile is used.  [env var: ROBOTCODE_PROFILES]

+- `-r, --root DIRECTORY`

+   Specifies the root path to be used for the project.
+It will be automatically detected if not provided.  [env var: ROBOTCODE_ROOT]

+- `--no-vcs`

+   Ignore version control system directories (e.g., .git, .hg) when detecting the project root.  [env var: ROBOTCODE_NO_VCS]

 - `-f, --format [toml|json|json-indent|text]`

    Set the output format.